elclanrs/WPFrontEndMediaUpload/README.md

 ## Installation

-To install the plugin clone the repo in a folder in your plugins directory, ie. `wp-content/plugins/femu` and the activate it through WordPress.
+To install the plugin clone the repo in a folder in your plugins directory, ie. `wp-content/plugins/femu` and then activate it through WordPress.

 Then you need to create a temporary folder in `/wp-content/uploads/temp` and set the right permissions (or just `chmod 777`).
+All succesful and failed uploads will be put here so FEMU can work its magic.
+It's recommended that you set-up a cron hob to delete these files periodically.

 ## How to